IBM-Blockchain-Archive/marbles/i_lost_my_marbles.md

+*Note while this guide is written for debugging Marbles on our Bluemix IBM Blockchain service it is still relevant for a custom app using a custom IBM Blockchain*

 #Marbles Debug Help

 So you think marbles is totally broken, nothing is working right and this whole thing is lame.